zichen-liu/powertools/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# PSSTools
+# powertools

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of PSSTools is to provide Power and Sample Size Tools in R for researchers.
+The goal of powertools is to provide Power and Sample Size Tools in R for researchers.
 This package accompanies the text "Power and Sample Size in R" by Catherine M. Crespi.

 This package loads all R packages that are used in the textbook and provides new functions for sample size and power calculations that did not previously exist.